AnalyticsDojo/rpi-analyticsdojo-com/content/mgmt6560/schedule/class1.md

 - We'll demonstrate [Github Desktop](https://desktop.github.com), git, Jupyter, and get you started with some Python.

-#### Assignment (due the second Wednesday following class by 11:59 PM):
+#### Assignment:
-- Homework 1.
+- Homework 1 (Due 9-20).
 More details on the homework assignment process can be found [here](/mgmt6560/assignments/).
 The button to accept the assignment is below.

 {{< button href="https://classroom.github.com/a/J4JB1fpn" >}} Accept the Assignment {{< /button >}}